ServusCarolus/tl-switch/README.md

         sudo env PATH=$PATH tlmgr -gui

-2. Use the common group route below and do not use `sudo`, but set the directories to what they would have been if you did.
+2. Use the common group route below and do not use `sudo`, but set the directories to exist under `/usr/local/texlive/` as you would, had you installed via `sudo`..

 Regardless of the issues above, normal use works as expected.